Executive Speech Writer | Custom Executive Speeches

 Executive speeches are a slightly differently animal than speeches by just anyone else, in part because of their significance.
 The right word at the right time can boost employee morale, public and shareholder confidence, or media support.
 The wrong word at the wrong time can do just the opposite.
 The same goes for the executive's presentation of the speech.
 This is why so many executives invest in speech writers and public speaking coaches.

 If you're looking for help with an executive level speech, Your Speech Writer is here to help.
-I grew up around C-level people, understand the importance of their time, and listen for the message they are trying to convey when working on a speech for them.
+I grew up around and work with C-level people, understand the importance of their time, and listen for the message they are trying to convey when working on a speech for them.

 Whether hiring out for help or not, however, an executive ought to strongly consider the following factors when developing and giving a speech:

 1) The audience.
 It's important not only to think about what message they want to hear, but what their mood is going into the speech.
 If they're supportive of the speaker, s/he has a lot more leeway for a relaxed mood and humor.
 If there are serious issues on the line, the speech needs to help the listener feel better about the situation.

 2) Word choices.
 People can read a lot into words, so an executive would do well to consult at least one other trustworthy person to consider whether any words choices can have more than one meaning.
 Is there anything being said that the exec doesn't mean to convey?

 3) Sincerity.
 Putting things in a positive light on things is a given, but it's important that the message be sincere and accurate without trying to manipulate.
 In an age of information, sincerity is information, especially as a "pre-emptive strike" when necessary.
 This maintains overall goodwill, trust, and the ability to get things done moving into the future.